acmbvp/Hacktoberfest/README.md

 ###### At this point, you are ready to make a pull request to the original repository.

-###### You should navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.
+###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

-# Hurray!!
-You just got closer to complete your hacktoberfest challenge.
+# Hurray!
+You just got closer to completing your hacktoberfest challenge.